Nyungwe National Park

 Nyungwe Forest National Park is a 4-5 hour drive from Kigali on good if sometimes winding roads.
 There are some attractions en route that include Nyanza King’s Palace and the National Museum should you wish to break the journey.
 Nyungwe Forest National Park is a 4-5 hour drive from Kigali on good if sometimes winding roads.
 Transport to and from the park can easily be arranged with the Visit And Tour Rwanda.

-WHAT TO DO IN NYUNGWE FOREST NATIONAL PARK
+WHAT TO DO IN THE NATIONAL PARK OF NYUNGWE FOREST

-The canopy walk above Nyungwe forest is the only one of its kind in Africa.
-Built at an impressive 50m above the forest the Nyungwe canopy walk is not for the faint hearted.
-If you are afraid of heights you might want to get rid of the phobia before you travel because such a splendid sight should be seen by everyone.
+The Nyungwe forest’s canopy walk is the only one of its sort in the continent.
+The Nyungwe canopy walk was constructed an astonishing 50 meters above the jungle, so it is not for the faint of heart.
+If you have a fear of heights, you might want to conquer it before you go because such a magnificent sight ought to be experienced by everyone.

 Forest Hiking Trails